ollipelkonen/devmates.co/README.md

   time points in the list
 - 2019-10-15	[javascript] remove 3 consecutive identical characters
 - 2019-10-18	[c#] Find out how many ways to assign symbols to make sum of integers equal to target T.
+- 2019-10-22  [javascript] Go: return the number of enemy stones that this move wil…